Pratikshinde55/DockerSwarm-Cluster_LBservice-AWS/README.md

 ⭐Why use Docker swarm ❓

 Swarm master node keep watching on Container or Task ,if any Container goes down for any reason or Fault occurs , Master node auto-matically create same task on any Node.This is known a"fault tolerance".

  💫Load balancer & Scaling on Docker Swarm 💫

 ⚡Replication:

  Swarm cluster give capability to make exact copy of task in another node this concept is called as Replication.

 💥Load Balancer:

 Docker swarm give pre-created set-up of load balancer, In docker Swarm 'Load balancer'term is "Service".
 "Load Balancer=Service"

-    Docker service (Load Balancer) is by default isolated ,It can't connect outside world it only connect to Cluster nodes, But if we want to make connection to outside world , we use "--publish",patting,expose.
+Docker service (Load Balancer) is by default isolated ,It can't connect outside world it only connect to Cluster nodes, But if we want to make connection to outside world , we use"--publish",patting,expose.

 🌟Scaling :

 There are two types of Scaling Vertical scaling and Horizontal scaling,We use Horizontal scaling.

 Adding more containers or instance are called as 'Scale-out'& removing Containers or instances is called 'scale-in'.

 🔔To start any service in cluster we use 'Master node',The master node tracks the status of tasks & monitors the health of the cluster.

 🏷️Steps -

  On Master node:(To start service'Load balancer)

     #docker service create --name myweb55 --publish 8080:80 vimal13/apache-webserver-php